NhatHoang2002/raw-note/_posts/ml-coursera/2018-09-27-machine-learning-coursera-6.md

 </div>

 - <mark>The intermediate value between 0 and 1 still give a reasonable value.</mark>
+- If we increase threshold, precision increases but recall decreases.
+- Threshold offers a way to control trade-off between precision and recall
+- Fscore gives a <mark>single real number evaluation metric</mark> (if we use both precision and recall, it's harder to choose because there are 2 numbers for evaluating)
+	- If you're trying to automatically set the threshold, one way is to try a range of threshold values and evaluate them on your cross validation set
+	- Then pick the threshold which gives the best fscore.

 ## Using large data sets

 ### Data for machine learning

+How much data quotient to train on?

+- Take an algorithm, give it more data, should beat a "better" one with less data.
+Shows that
+	- Algorithm choice is pretty similar
+	- More data helps????
+- When is this true and when is it not?
+	- If we can correctly assume that features x have enough information to predict y accurately, then more data will probably help
+	- Another way to think about this is we want our algorithm to have low bias and low variance
+		- Low bias --> use complex algorithm
+		- Low variance --> use large training set

+{% include more.html content="[Go to Week 7](/machine-learning-coursera-7)." %}